LAGIRETH/Beam/README.md

 This means you are free to use, modify, and distribute this software, even for commercial purposes.
 However, if you modify the code and run it on a server that interacts with users over a network, you **must** make your modified source code available to those users.

 Keep it open.
 Keep it free.

-NOTE
+### NOTE
-1 Signaling Server: We rely on ntfy.sh for signaling.
+*  **Signaling Server:** We rely on ntfy.sh for signaling.
 While Room IDs are unguessable, ntfy.sh can see the public IP addresses in the SDP payloads.
 For absolute operational security, self-host your own WebSocket signaling server and modify the initializeHandshake function.
-2 Browser WebRTC Limits: The browser limits WebRTC data channel messages to roughly 256KB.
+* **Browser WebRTC Limits:** The browser limits WebRTC data channel messages to roughly 256KB.
 Beam automatically chunks files to 16KB to bypass this, but massive file transfers may be bottlenecked by browser memory.
-3 README.md and TUTORIAL.TXT is written by AI cause i am a devoloper not a proffessional writer.
+*  README.md and TUTORIAL.TXT is written by AI cause i am a devoloper not a proffessional writer.
-4 For maximum security, self-host the beam frontend and change the ntfy.sh signaling endpoint to your own private WebSocket server.
+* For maximum security, self-host the beam frontend and change the ntfy.sh signaling endpoint to your own private WebSocket server.
-5 This is open source so remember tht if someone other then me sends u smth like my own I wont be responsible for it.
+*  This is open source so remember tht if someone other sends u smth like my own codes other then my repo I wont be responsible for it.
 Cause they could change or tweak the code to their liking.